AlmaLinux/leapp-repository/README.md

 #### Additional information

-For more information about Leapp and additional tutorials, visit the (official Leapp documentation)[https://leapp.readthedocs.io/en/latest/tutorials.html].
+For more information about Leapp and additional tutorials, visit the [official Leapp documentation](https://leapp.readthedocs.io/en/latest/tutorials.html).